FirelyTeam/firely-docs/mappingengine/transformsetup/mappingfile.rst

 Mapping File
 ============

 The mapping files give purpose to our FHIR Mapper: with them, we're able to `$transform <https://www.hl7.org/fhir/structuremap-operation-transform.html>`_ data from one format to another.
+These transformation rules can be represented in two formats:
+- `FHIR Mapping Language syntax <https://www.hl7.org/fhir/mapping-language.html>`_ (Human-readable)
+- `FHIR StructureMap resource <https://www.hl7.org/fhir/stu3/structuremap.html>`_ (Machine-readable)

+These two formats are isomorphic and can be converted between each other.

-Let's convert the mapping file to a `StructureMap <https://www.hl7.org/fhir/structuremap.html>`_ resource and upload to our Vonk.
-The whole specification of the FHIR Mapping Language can be found `here <https://www.hl7.org/fhir/mapping-language.html>`_.
+The FHIR Mapper operates on a StructureMap resource, so let's convert the mapping file to a `StructureMap <https://www.hl7.org/fhir/structuremap.html>`_ resource and upload to our Vonk.

 1. ``POST http(s)://<vonk-endpoint>/$convert`` with the body as your mapping file and the ``Content-Type`` header set to ``text/fhir-mapping;charset=utf-8`` to convert your mapping file to a StructureMap.
 The operation parses your mapping file to check it is valid.
 You will receive an OperationOutcome if an syntax error is encountered inclduing a hint on how to fix it.